 Hunting Island and Coastal Resilency

 Hunting Island has experienced erosion most of its natural life.
-Currently, the State Park is applying for funds to renourish the beach with offshore sand and install two new groins.
+Currently, the State Park applied for state and federal permits to renourish the beach with offshore sand and install four new groins.
 Given its value as a State Park and public access point to the water, we support the renourishment but do not support the new groins or other use of hard structures.

 South Carolina’s state law calls us to “protect, preserve, restore and enhance the beach/dune system” especially when it provides “an environment which harbors natural beauty and enhances the well-being of the citizens of the State and its visitors”.
 Hunting Island certainly does so.